VvSdC/statistics/Descriptive-Statistics/README.md

 It quantifies the relationship between X and Y

 ##### Disadvantage of variance
-Covariance doesnot have a specific limit value i.e it ranges from -infinite to +infinite.
-If Covariance of A and B is 20 and Covariance of C and D is 30, we cannot say that covariance of C and D is more than covariance of A and B because there is not limit for the value of covariance.
+Covariance doesnot have a specific limit value i.e it ranges from -infinite to +infinite. <br> If Covariance of A and B is 20 and Covariance of C and D is 30, we cannot say that covariance of C and D is more than covariance of A and B because there is not limit for the value of covariance.

 <br><br>